ISSI-EMIC-Team-522-2021/ISSI_Workshop1/Day_Overview_notes.md

 * Geomagnetic distribution
   - **Lead author:** Lauren Blum
   - **Additional Authors:** Dedong Wang

+hint at storm dependance

+Maybe include the cartoon of the distribution at least from an all time approach and then each of the other

 * Cold plasma density and EMIC waves
   - **Lead author:** Philip Fernandes
   - **Additional Authors:** Dedong Wang

 * Effects of warm ion composition on EMIC waves
   - **Lead author:** Philip Fernandes
   - **Additional Authors:** Dedong Wang